Partnerships

-Boulder OEM coordinates with many response agencies based on command, function, jurisdictional authority and mutual-aid agreements.
+partnerships: Boulder ODM coordinates with many response agencies based on command, function, jurisdictional authority and mutual-aid agreements.
 These partners include:

 Local First Response Agencies